-Bravo’s flagship venture for the 30th season is the creation of the New Works Fund with a mission to nurture the creation of new music by today’s most innovative composers, and also to present the incredible wealth of venerated music by the leading composers of the 20th and 21st centuries.
-This season, Bravo! commissioned five world premieres—four works for orchestra and one for chamber.
+This project's mission is to nurture the creation of new music by today’s most innovative composers and to present the incredible wealth of venerated music by the leading composers of the 20th and 21st centuries.

 Edgar Meyer: Overture for Violin and Orchestra